• Skip to primary navigation

 These perfect Bolillos are ideal for making traditional Mexican sandwiches known as "tortas."

-Fill them with your favorite ingredients such as grilled meats, cheeses, avocado, and salsa for a hearty and satisfying meal.
+Fill them with your favorite ingredients such as grilled meats, cheeses, avocado, and salsa for a hearty and delicious meal.

 Bolillos are a great side for soups like Vegan Roasted Butternut Squash Soup, Traditional French Onion Soup, Moroccan Harira Lamb and Chickpeas Soup, and Turkish Red Lentil Soup - Kirmizi Mercimek Corbasi.